+Does sterling silver fade in its luster over time?
 Simply put, tarnish is a thin layer of corrosion on metals—a chemical reaction (oxidation, to be exact) between metal and non-metal environmental elements containing gases like oxygen, hydrogen sulfide, or sulfur dioxide.
 Tarnish can appear on sterling silver as a dull, yellow, gray, or black film/coating.

 Thankfully, though, silver tarnish is only a surface problem.
 Unlike rust—which can eat away at all levels of a metal object—silver tarnish only affects the top few layers of the sterling silver object.
 Think of it as simple everyday wear with a black coating and you have the definition of silver tarnishing in a nutshell.

 Silver sulfide is a dense, black solid which, over time, makes up the tarnish on silverware and other silver objects.
 It’s the main product of silver tarnishing.